eclipse/xtext/Builds.md

 1. Make sure all repositories are on branch `master`.
 1. Make sure the docs plugins in `xtext-eclipse` and `xtext-xtend` are up to date (run ant scripts `xtext-eclipse/org.eclipse.xtext.doc/gen_eclipse_help_xtext.launch` and `xtext-xtend/org.eclipse.xtend.doc/gen_eclipse_help_xtend.launch` in the plugins that copy over the docs from `xtext`)
-2. xtext-umbrella
+1. xtext-umbrella
+   * `export XTEXT_VERSION=<VERSION>`
    * `export BRANCHNAME=<BRANCHNAME>`
-   * `export TAGNAME=v<VERSION>`
+   * `export TAGNAME=v$XTEXT_VERSION`
    * `./gitAll reset --hard`.
 Make sure before that no relevant change gets lost.
    * `./gitAll pull`
    * `./gitAll checkout -b $BRANCHNAME`
    * `./adjustPipelines.sh $BRANCHNAME`
    * Replace all occurrences of `job/master` according to the release branch name.
    * `releng/org.eclipse.xtext.sdk.p2-repository/pom.xml`: Update the name of the zipped p2 repository according to the release version (`tofile` property).
-3. xtext-lib
+1. xtext-lib
    * `gradle/versions.gradle`: Set `version` property to the release version.
    * `gradle/bootstrap-setup.gradle`: Set `bootstrapXtendVersion` property to the used Xtend compiler version.
-   * `./gradlew generateP2Build`
+   * `releng/pom.xml`: Set `version` property to the release version.
+Also for dependencies.
-4. xtext-core
+1. xtext-core
    * `gradle/versions.gradle`: Set `version` property to the release version.
    * `gradle/versions.gradle`: Set `xtext_bootstrap` property to the used Xtend compiler version.
-   * `./gradlew generateP2Build -PuseJenkinsSnapshots=true`
    * `releng/releng-target/pom.xml`: Set `version` property to the release version.
+   * `releng/pom.xml`: Set `version` property to the release version.
+Also for dependencies.
-5. xtext-extras
+1. xtext-extras
    * `gradle/versions.gradle`: Set `version` property to the release version.
    * `gradle/versions.gradle`: Set `xtext_bootstrap` property to the used Xtend compiler version
-   * `./gradlew generateP2Build -PuseJenkinsSnapshots=true`
+   * `releng/pom.xml`: Set `version` property to the release version.
+Also for dependencies.
-6. xtext-eclipse
+1. xtext-eclipse
    * Replace all occurrences of `job/master` according to the release branch name.
    * `releng/org.eclipse.xtext.tycho.parent/pom.xml`: Set `xtend-maven-plugin-version` property to the used Xtend compiler version.
-7. xtext-idea
+1. xtext-idea
    * `gradle/versions.gradle`: Set `version` property to the release version.
    * `gradle/bootstrap-setup.gradle`: Set `bootstrapXtendVersion` property to the used Xtend compiler version.
-8. xtext-web
+1. xtext-web
    * `gradle/versions.gradle`: Set `version` property to the release version.
    * `gradle/bootstrap-setup.gradle`: Set `bootstrapXtendVersion` property to the used Xtend compiler version.
-9. xtext-maven
+1. xtext-maven
    * Replace all occurrences of the previous version with the release version.
    * `org.eclipse.xtext.maven.parent/pom.xml`: Set property `branch_url_segment` to branch name
    * `org.eclipse.xtext.maven.plugin/src/test/resources/it/generate/pom.xml`: Replace all occurrences of `job/master` (except `lsp4j/job/master`) according to the release branch name.
-10. xtext-xtend
+1. xtext-xtend
    * `gradle/versions.gradle`: Set `version` property to the release version.
    * `gradle/bootstrap-setup.gradle`: Set `bootstrapXtendVersion` property to the used Xtend compiler version.
 Use a released version here.
    * Replace all occurrences of the previous version with the release version in the Maven plugin related pom.xml files